-The ubiquitous bead does not play so important a part in Indian necklaces as it does in those of most other countries, but of course it has its place, but is more or less subservient to plaques and set patterns.
+The ubiquitous bead does not play so important a part in Indian necklaces as it does in those of most other countries, but of course it has its place, but is more or less subservient to plagues and set patterns.
 There is, however, in the Victoria and Albert Museum a magnificent string of large pearls alternating with fine emeralds, melon-cut.
 It is from Bengal.
-Fr the same province comes a beautiful neck ! of four graduated rows of pearls, from t centre of each of which hangs a decorative pendant of leaf design carried out in I diamonds, rubies, and emeralds.
-The red angular bosses at each end, where the ends the pearl rows meet, are richly enamelled Jeypore red, and on this beautiful groundy are white flowers with green leaves.
-Tl tie round the back of the neck is a gold cord ending up with pearl tassels.
+From the same province comes a beautiful necklace of four graduated rows of pearls, from the centre of each of which hangs a decorative pendant of leaf design carried out in flat diamonds, rubies, and emeralds.
+The rectangular bosses at each end, where the ends of the pearl rows meet, are richly enamelled with Jeypore red, and on this beautiful groundwork are white flowers with green leaves.
+Then to tie round the back of the neck is a gold cord ending up with pearl tassels.